The Art of the Stay

 Geoffrey Bawa Suite

 The Geoffrey Bawa suite opens you up to an uninterrupted view of the Indian ocean and Benthara River.
-With a spacious bedroom, a private terrace, an inviting living room with plenty of space to entertain, this suite is a masterpiece within a work of art.

 Our Suites